jpsierens/maze-generation-ellers-algorithm-react/README.md

 git clone https://github.com/jpsierens/maze-generation-ellers-algorithm-react.git
 ```

 You must have Nodejs and npm installed.
-If so, go into the downloaded repo's root and do
+If so, go into the project's root and do
 ```
 npm install
 ```

 ## Use
-In the repo's root
+In the root directory
 ```
 npm start
 ```